Why Price Always Follows Liquidity

 How to tell the difference: Look for reversal confirmation (structure shift, FVG formation) after the sweep.
 Without confirmation, the sweep might be continuation.
 A liquidity heatmap can help you visualize where historical volume has concentrated at nearby levels.

-"All liquidity is equal" - No. Higher timeframe liquidity (weekly highs/lows) is more significant than lower timeframe (5-minute swing points).
-The size of the liquidity pool influences the size of the reaction.
+"All pools are equal" - No. Higher timeframe stop clusters (weekly highs/lows) are more significant than lower timeframe (5-minute swing points).
+The size of the resting pool influences the size of the reaction.

 Key Takeaways